ipfs/kubo/filestore/README.md

 Before performing maintenance any invalid pinned blocks need to be manually unpinned.
 The maintenance commands will skip pinned blocks.

-All maintenance commands should currently be run with the daemon offline.
-Running them with the daemon online is untested, in particular the code has not been properly audited to make sure all the correct locks are being held.
+Maintenance commands are safe to run with the daemon running, however if other filestore modification operations are running in parallel they may not be complete.
+Most maintenance commands will operate on a snapshot of the database when it was last in a consistent state.

 ## Removing Invalid blocks